-The normal date of birth is approximately 40 weeks or 280 days from the last menstruation period.
-However, the Naegel's Rule is only efficient in women who have a normal 28 day menstrual cycle.
+The usual date of birth is approximately 40 weeks or 280 days from the last menstruation period.
+However, the Naegele's Rule is only efficient in women who have a regular 28-day menstrual cycle.

 See more questions like this: Hello sir, I forgot my last period date?

 Last menstruation was on June 28, 2013; what is the expected date of delivery?